 Whether you take the recommendations of others or not, or whether you choose the road of complete abstinence, you must make peace with your own definition of sobriety.
 You take the information that you are given and you make the best decisions you can for yourself, knowing the risks and accepting responsibility for the potential consequences.
 Those who love you will not judge you, only accept you.

 Another commonly transposed set of words is sobriety vs. recovery.
 Sobriety or abstinence is simply the act of not using drugs or alcohol.
 Recovery, on the other hand, is a shift in mindset, a change in lifestyle, and a long-term commitment to not only abstain from using substances but to continue improving daily.
 You can be sober and be in recovery, but being sober alone does not necessarily mean you are in recovery.

 While this may seem like a lot of semantics, words do matter when it comes to your health, life, and future.
 Committing to being completely abstinent removes all doubts about what sobriety means to you and others.
 When you are in recovery, there can be no question that you are committed to a complete lifestyle, not just avoiding substances.

 Defining what it means to be sober should not just be left to semantics.
 You can look deep inside and find out what you truly want for your life.
 Do you want to be completely abstinent from all substances, or do you want to be not just clean and sober, but also in recovery?
 At West Coast Recovery Centers, we are here to support you on your chosen path.
 We offer 12-Step programs, Refuge Recovery, SMART Recovery, and other options for you to choose what works best for your own healing.
 We offer truly individualized care with both evidence-based and holistic modalities for you to experience and choose from so that you have the best chance at lasting recovery.
-Our goal is to help you transition back into healthy routines through our outpatient care and sober living environments.
+Our goal is to help you transition back into healthy routines through our outpatient care environments.
 Call us today at (760) 492-6509 to learn more.